Louisiana and North West Railroad

-LNW operates a 62.6 mi line in Arkansas and Louisiana from McNeil, Arkansas (where it interchanges with Union Pacific Railroad), to Gibsland, Louisiana (where it interchanges with Kansas City Southern Railway).
+LNW operates a 62.6 mi line in Arkansas and Louisiana from McNeil, Arkansas (where it interchanges with Union Pacific Railroad), to Gibsland, Louisiana (where it interchanges with Canadian Pacific Kansas City).
 The 6.5 mi section from McNeil to Magnolia, Arkansas, is leased from Union Pacific.

 LNW was incorporated in 1889.
 On June 10, 2008, Patriot Rail Corporation announced that it had purchased LNW for an undisclosed amount.